KayChansiri/Demo_logistic_regression_ML/README.md

 <img width="477" alt="Screen Shot 2024-07-25 at 8 49 48 AM" src="https://github.com/user-attachments/assets/543c3f45-9923-43dc-8f20-c0a06b9d3e6f">

 I know these concepts might sound confusing at first, but bear with me.
-I promise that by the end of this post, you'll have a clearer understanding.
+I promise that by the end of this post, you'll have a  better understanding.
 Let’s get back to the question I asked previously: why do we use the sigmoid function and why logistic regression for  binary outcomes?

 ## Sigmoid Function